 Lubricants become thick or solid at Antarctic temperatures thus immobilising equipment.

 In general, do not use cheap domestic electronic and mechanical components in equipment.
 Instead, use the more rugged industrial or commercial grades of components.
 For example, a lot of equipment is fitted with cigarette lighter style power connectors which are completely unsuitable for Antarctic use.
-Replace them XLR style connectors.
+Replace them with XLR style connectors.

 Make sure that all the materials in your equipment behave as required at the temperatures you will encounter in Antarctica.